-29. What are the main alternative dispute resolution (ADR) methods used in your jurisdiction to settle large commercial disputes?
-Please briefly outline the procedures that are typically followed, and any rules that apply.
+30. What are the main alternative dispute resolution (ADR) methods used in your jurisdiction to settle large commercial disputes?
+Is ADR used more in certain industries?

-There are three main categories of ADR:
+There are three main ADR methods in Cyprus:

 - Mediation.
 This is the least formal method of ADR.
 The parties voluntarily refer their dispute to an independent third party who will discuss the issues with both sides and help them to discuss and negotiate areas of conflict and identify and settle certain issues. - Conciliation.
 This lies between informal mediation and formal arbitration.
 The process is very similar to mediation, but the third party may offer a non-binding opinion which may lead to a settlement. - Arbitration.
 An arbitration agreement is irrevocable and, therefore, binding unless it contains a provision or a court order is issued to the contrary (section 3, Arbitration Law 1944 (Cap.
 4) (Arbitration Law)).
-An arbitration agreement must be in writing (section 2, Arbitration Law and section 7(2) of the International Commercial Arbitration Law L.101/87). - 30.
-Does ADR form part of court procedures or does it only apply if the parties agree?
-Can courts compel the use of ADR?
+An arbitration agreement must be in writing (section 2, Arbitration Law and section 7(2) of the International Commercial Arbitration Law